holidayextras/culture/javascript-linting-rules.md

 The following rules should be applied to all of our javascript projects.

+If a rule is absent from rule set below, please adhere to the conventions used in the current project.

 _A project may use additional rules to ones listed here, but these would not be part of the current standard and such rules are subject to change in the future._

 ## Current Rules